Rainbow-Dreamer/sf2_loader/README.md

 # decay: the decay time of the note in seconds

-# volume: the volume of the note in midi velocity from 0 - 127
+# volume: the volume of the note in MIDI velocity from 0 - 127

 # channel: the channel to play the note